Nutrition and Calorie Tips

 Protein snack… 🤔

-I’ve talked before about the marketing power of “protein” and how snacks (and other products) are often promoted as “healthy” or better because they contain X amount of protein.
+I often talk about the marketing power of “protein” and how snacks (and other products) are often promoted or perceived as “healthy” or better because they contain X amount of protein.
 The reasoning behind this is the fact that increased protein can help with improved satiety (feelings of fullness) so CAN help to prevent overeating.
 Also those working out may want to focus on protein to help with muscle building.
 Unless you’re a bodybuilder or athlete you probably don’t need to go out of your way to take in extra protein as most balanced diets contain far more protein than the average person needs.
 However you may still wish to focus on higher protein foods and snacks to help keep you feeling full.

-So you may well see this protein snickers bar and think it would be a good snack option – it’s something that feels like a treat (a chocolate bar) and it’s high in protein – win win!
-It’s 192 cals which is actually not bad for a snack at all and contains 10.8g protein – also not bad.
+So you may well see these lentil chips/crisps and think it would be a good snack option – it’s something that feels like a treat (crisps) and it’s says it’s 15% protein – win win!
+It’s 175 cals which is actually not bad for a snack at all and contains 6g protein – also not bad.

 Enjoy!